-At 30 June 2021, no Director had any interest in the Company's shares (2020: none).
+As at 30 June 2022, no Director had any interest in the Company's shares (2021: none).
 No Director acquired or disposed of any interest in the shares in the Company during the year or since the year end.

 Election and re-election of Directors